Hippocampome-Org/hco_dev_docs/docs/spatial_nav/param_explore_plotting.md

 Work in the article used a score threshold of 200% of the top ranked parameters reported on Hippocampome.org.
 For example, for neuron 6003 the fitness score is approximately -2.9, and 200% of that is appox. -5.8.
 This fitness score was found through setting the parameters in the json file to those displayed for subtype 1 on Hippocampome.org's neuron id 6003 neuron page in the Izhikevich model section.
 Then startEAbatch.sh was run to retreive the scores.

 Parameters that are chosen to be tested in this software can be reapplied in testing grid scores.
 In the article, plots with the firing patten score threshold line and grid score threshold line were included.
 To generate those plots it was useful to test the same Izhikevich parameters in both the firing patterns and grid score parameter exploration tests.

+## Example settings

+Some example settings for plotting based on animal data results are in /scripts/param_explore/plotting/plot_settings.txt.
+These settings were used in plots in the article.
+Example saved grid score results files are in the directory /scripts/param_explore/plotting/archive/.
+Those grid score files can be run with plot_params.m along with settings from plot_settings.txt to produce similar plots to those seen in the article (some formatting may be a little different).
+The beginning of the filename in the files in the archive directory describe if the parameters were IM or TM models or if they were im_fp which represents firing pattern tests.
+The last part of the filenames indicate which parameters were tested.